-In order to determine placement in Algebra 1, several criteria were considered for each student, including standardized test scores, a placement test score, marking period grades, and teacher recommendation.
+In order to determine placement in Algebra 1, several criteria were considered for each student including a placement test score, marking period grades, and teacher recommendations.
 Please, note that because this is an advanced class, it is expected that all students will maintain a C or higher throughout the year.
-If at any point a student's grade drops to a C or below, parents will be contacted by the student's Algebra 1 teacher to discuss strategies to help the student improve their grade.
-If the student's grade does not improve during marking period one, the student may be moved to Pre-Algebra 8.
-If by the middle of marking period 2 the student's grade is still below a C, the student will be moved to Pre-Algebra 8.
+If at any point a student's grade drops to a C or below, the parents will be contacted by the student's Algebra 1 teacher to discuss strategies to help the student improve their grade.
+If the student's grade does not improve, the student may be moved to the 8th Grade Introduction to Algebra and Geometry Course.